"I've Found a Pet"

 If you do take in a lost pet, it is always best to house the animal separately from other pets and from small children.
 Try to keep the environment as low-stress as possible.

-If you are not able to house the animal safely and still have not found an owner, you can bring it to our Animal Services Center during regular business hours or call 301-279-8000 after hours to reach an Animal Services Officer.
+If you are not able to house the animal safely and still have not found an owner, call the Animal Services Center during regular business hours at 240-773-5900 and we will assist with alternative placement.
+If you have a safety concern call 301-279-8000 to reach an Animal Services Officer.

 Kitten Reunification Tips